bstaruk/starbase-wordpress/README.md

 ## building, watching & developing

 ### local development
-Starbase uses Webpack to watch the `/src` folder and rebuild the assets on save when changes are detected.
+Starbase uses Webpack to watch the `/src` folder and rebuild the assets (to `/assets`) when changes are detected.

-Run `npm run start` in the project root to begin the build & watch process.
-As you modify code in `/src`, the project will be recompiled and the contents of `/dist` will refresh.
+Run `npm run watch` in the project root to begin the build & watch process.
+As you modify code in `/src`, the project will be recompiled and the contents of `/assets` will refresh.

 ```
 cd /path/to/starbase
-npm run start
+npm run watch
 ```

+To run a one-time build without watching for changes, use `npm run build`.

 _Note: the contents of `/assets` will not be deleted during the build process.
-If you'd like to clean up the directory for any reason, just delete the entire `/assets` folder and rebuild it via `npm run start`._
+If you'd like to clean up the directory for any reason, just delete the entire `/assets` folder and rebuild it via `npm run build`._

-## features you may want to remove

-### build-time cleanup
-Starbase is setup to clear all contents of `/dist` (where compiled assets are piped into) during each `npm run build`.
-If you'd like to remove this part of the build process, perform the following steps:

-1. remove `CleanWebpackPlugin` from the plugins array in `/webpack/webpack.config.prod.js`
-2. remove `CleanWebpackPlugin` as a requirement at the top of `/webpack/webpack.config.prod.js`
-3. remove the `CleanWebpackPlugin` dependency from `/package.json`

-Removing the cleanup process means that deleted assets in `/src` will not be deleted in `/dist` until you manually do so.
-I recommend keeping the cleanup process intact unless you have a specific reason not to, such as having un-managed assets in `/dist`.

 ## features you may want to customize